motional/motional-prediction-devkit/README.md

 - **Trajectories**: link to be posted in Janurary.
 - **Map**: download the map from [nuPlan](https://www.nuscenes.org/nuplan) under nuPlan v1.1.

-Note: we share the same dataset source as [nuPlan](https://www.nuscenes.org/nuplan).
+Note: we share the same data source as [nuPlan](https://www.nuscenes.org/nuplan).
 Here we provide `.parquet` files as a better representation for prediction task.
 We also provide a script in `_db_converter` if you want a highly customized data, for example longer inputs/targets beyond 10s segments we provide.
 You are able to process thoes `.db` files provided by nuPlan with the script.
 This could be useful in your own task formulation.
 However, as for challenge submission, we will stick to the `.parquet` format as in training and validation splits.

 ## Devkit Structure

 Please use the information below to understand the devkit better if you want to start from our devkit.
 This devkit uses `PyTorch-Lightning` for training and `Hydra` for configurations.

-*Want to create your own pipeline?* Directories/files with star(*) are what you want to primarily look into if you want to set up your own pipeline from scratch.
+*Want to create your own pipeline?* Directories/files with star(*) are important to be taken with you.

 ```
 prediction_devkit
-├── _db_converter           - Script for convert nuPlan .db to .parquet.
+├── _db_converter           - Script for converting nuPlan .db to .parquet.
 Only used if a highly customized dataset wanted.
 ├── _doc                    - Resources for readme
 ├── callback                - Callback functions used during training
 ├── config                  - Hydra configs only